bigboomdesign/big-boom-directory/README.md

 ### ````bbd_before_term_description````
 ### ````bbd_after_term_description````

 These action hooks are similar to `bbd_before_pt_description` and `bbd_after_pt_description`, in that they are intended to let users match the descriptions on term archive pages to their particular theme.
-See the above for examples, as they work just the same if you substitute `term` for `pt`.
+See above for examples, as they work just the same if you substitute `term` for `pt`.

 Unlike the descriptions for post type archives, term archive descriptions are something that many themes already utilize.
 For this reason, we do not place term descriptions on term archive pages by default.
 You must check the `Show term descriptions on term archive pages` checkbox when creating or editing your taxonomy on the backend.